- We provide two downloadable kits for you to get started with.

-Now that you have successfully installed Kirby on your server, it's time to explore your new Kirby installation.
-So get yourself a cup of coffee or tea (or whatever else you like most) and head over to the sections that interest you most or go on a tour to explore the Starterkit with us.
+Now that you have successfully installed Kirby on your server, it's time to explore your new CMS.
+Get yourself a cup of tea (or whatever you like most) and go on a tour to explore the Starterkit with us.

 Our guide introduces you to every aspect of Kirby.
 From your first template to complex extensions.
 It should always be the starting point for your research.

-While our docs provide a deep dive into every feature and aspect of Kirby, our Cookbook is a collection of all sorts of solutions you can build with Kirby.
+The Cookbook is a collection of solutions you can build with Kirby, explaining how to build them step by step.
 Starting from simple things like menus to frontend authentication, headless CMS setups and more.

 If you encounter any problems, make sure to check our guide on some common pitfalls and how to solve them.